keeesuke/keeesuke.github.io/projects_at_amazon/SIOC_ML/sioc-text-ml-project.md

 When applied to the site testing, the ML model can identify SIOC items with 96.2% accuracy when predicting 100 ASINs as SIOC.

-### SIOC Blind Test Details
+## SIOC Blind Test Details

+**Sample Size Estimation**

 Our team performed a random sample test to capture foundational information about SIOC candidate ASINs.

-**Sample Size Estimation**

-Our team first identified the number of ASINs to capture via testing.
+Our team first identified the number of ASINs to capture via testing. <br>
 The standard formula for calculating error is:

 $$